Underworld (Doctor Who): Broadcast and reception

 Paul Cornell, Martin Day, and Keith Topping wrote of the serial in The Discontinuity Guide (1995), "The direction is a bit lazy, and the design could be better ...
 The plot settles down to be dullish, but much more worthy than its reputation would suggest.
 The CSO's not that bad, either."
 In The Television Companion (1998), David J. Howe and Stephen James Walker noted the bad reputation the serial had, but felt that it was better than that and a good example of the era.
 They praised the extra level the story takes by offering comparisons to Greek mythology, as well as the model work and CSO.
 In 2010, Patrick Mulkern of Radio Times panned the story and its "vapid characterisation, dodgy science and a dearth of anything dramatically engaging".
 While he liked some scenes and also found the visual effects good, he did not feel that compensated for the unengaging story and lack of comedic direction.

 Commercial releases

 In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in January 1980 under the title Doctor Who and the Underworld.
 The novelisation opens with a lengthy history of the Minyans and the P7-E.

 Home media

 Underworld was released on VHS in March 2002.
 It was released on the U.S. iTunes Store in August 2008.
 The story was released on 29 March 2010 in a DVD box set called "Myths and Legends" along with the Third Doctor serial The Time Monster and the Fourth Doctor serial The Horns of Nimon.
 It was released individually in Region 1 on 7 July 2010.
+In March 2024, the story was released again in an upgraded format for Blu-ray, being included with the other stories from Season 15 in the Doctor Who - The Collection Box Set.